ncpr1996/blogs_backup/clwg4xuo2001f09l2cajbddwt.md

 ### Storage Optimized

-* Storage-optimized instances serves to workloads needing high, sequential Read and Write access to massive datasets on local storage.
+* Workloads requiring high-throughput read and write access to large datasets on local storage are supported by storage-optimized instances.

-* These instances are optimized to provide tens of thousands of low-latency, random I/O operations per second (IOPS) to applications.
+* These instances are designed to give applications tens of thousands of random, low-latency I/O operations per second (IOPS).

 * Storage optimized instances come in three different series.